 Severe Weather Watch

 Deflation is still the problem and inflation will have to wait its turn.
 Inflation is a symptom of excessive money supply and is a late cycle phenomena.
 We have a few more seasons that must pass before we get there.
 But do not get me wrong.
-If I sense that a much nastier storm is coming, we may have to b
+If I sense that a much nastier storm is coming, we may have to batten down the hatches.

 Jason McMillen, Chief Investment Strategist, PPWM